Scientific Name

 See more at How to Grow and Care for Aeonium.

 Propagate Aeoniums by stem cuttings, except for unbranched species, which die after flowering and are propagated from seed.
 Take cuttings when the plant is actively growing, usually in fall in USDA zones 9 through 11.
 Aeoniums go dormant in summer.
-Cuttings taken while plants are dormant do not root.
-Each leaf rosette dies after it blooms.
+Cuttings that are taken while plants are dormant do not root.
+Each rosette dies after it blooms.

 See more at How to Propagate Aeonium.